arp242/goatcounter/README.markdown

 place is to support load balancing web requests over multiple servers.
 To use
 it:

-1. Create the database, unlike SQLite it's not done automatically:
+1. Create the database, unlike SQLite it's not done automatically (you may need to modify the `-db` flag):

        $ createdb goatcounter
        $ psql goatcounter -c '\i db/schema.pgsql'
-       $ goatcounter migrate all
+       $ goatcounter -db 'postgresql://dbname=goatcounter' migrate all

 2. Run with custom `-db` flag: